Dawtio/dotfiles/README.md

 5. Reboot 🎉

-After reboot, greetd will log into your Wayland session (Niri) with your full user environment (zsh, wezterm, LazyVim, arc-browser, podman).
+After reboot, greetd will log into your Wayland session (Niri) with your full user environment (zsh, wezterm, LazyVim, podman).

 ---